 Visit Fleadh Cheoil for more information!

-The Fleadh Cheoil (festival of music) brings the best of traditional Irish music to Mullingar.
-Enjoy expert Irish musicians in a variety of locations and a general good atmosphere in the city.
+The Fleadh Cheoil (music festival) brings the best traditional Irish music to Mullingar.
+Enjoy expert Irish musicians in various locations and a generally good atmosphere in the city.

 #14.
 Lisdoonvarna matchmaking festival – Traditional Irish Festivals